Gift hotel points, free night certificates, and award nights booked with points: Rules by program

 Marriott allows any member to transfer up to 100,000 points per year to other members and an individual member can receive up to 500,000 points per year from such transfers.
 Marriott allows this free of charge regardless of elite status.
 Note that both accounts need to be open and in good standing for at least 30 days with qualifying activity or at least 90 days without qualifying activity.

 While it used to be necessary to call Marriott to transfer points, you can now do this online (log in here to initiate a transfer).
-Note that you’ll need the recipient’s Marriott Bonvoy number and his or her first and last name exactly as they appear on the member’s account.
+Note that you’ll need the recipient’s Marriott Bonvoy number and their first and last name exactly as they appear on the member’s account.

 World of Hyatt